intel/intel-graphics-compiler/IGC/ZEBinWriter/zebin/spec/zeinfo.md

 <!--- ExecutionEnv -->

 ## Payload Arguments
+This section defines payload_arguments attribute.
 There are two kinds of payload arguments: **Payload Argument** and **Per Thread Payload Arguments**.
-Payload arguments include explicit user arguments of a kernel, such as payload_arguments with arg_type that is arg_byvalue or arg_bypointer, and implicit arguments inserted by the compiler, such as arguments with local_size arg_type.
+The Payload arguments defined here include explicit user arguments of a kernel, such as payload_arguments with arg_type that is arg_byvalue or arg_bypointer, and implicit arguments inserted by the compiler, such as arguments with local_size arg_type.

 ### Supported attributes in payload arguments: